-The University of Virginia is an excellent place to study the interconnected literatures and cultures of the Hispanophone, Italian-speaking, and Lusophone worlds.
-Each year the Department hosts a distinguished visiting professor.
-Our Special Collections library holds more than 2,000 works by Jorge Luis Borges, including manuscripts, personal correspondence, and drawings.
+Our faculty (with a distinguished visiting professor hosted every year) and students regularly interact and collaborate with colleagues across departments at centers like the Institute for Advanced Technology in the Humanities, the IHGC (Institute of Humanities and Global Cultures), SHANTI, and the Scholars' Lab.
+UVA’s Special Collections library holds more than 2,000 works by Jorge Luis Borges, including manuscripts, personal correspondence, and drawings.
 Students and scholars interested in the history of the book in the early Americas and early modern European empires (especially England, Spain, and Portugal) will find ample materials to research in the Tracy W. McGregor Collection.
-The Fralin Museum of Art holds a rich collection of Mesoamerican and indigenous artwork from the Americas.
+Finally, the Fralin Museum of Art holds a rich collection of Mesoamerican and indigenous artwork from the Americas.

-Professor of Spanish and Department Chair
+Professor of Italian Studies and Department Chair